blaaaaaaam/withthetoughest.care/src/index.md

   The work is in dialogue with the scent-related artefacts that have been uprooted from Greater Syria and housed at the Shangri La Museum of Islamic Art, Culture & Design in Honolulu.
 The scent of Blessed Milk Thistle unfolds both a space to interrogate histories of settler relationships to land, and a portal to access traces of the plant’s restorative properties, knowledge of which has become erased through displacement.

-  *With the toughest care, The most economical tenderness* moves through routes similar to early colonial ships, via ruptured supply chains from Dharug Land in Sydney, Australia, where the plant was harvested and is equally invasive.
+  *With the toughest care, The most economical tenderness* was created for <a href="https://hawaiicontemporary.org/artist-justine-youssef" target="_blank">Hawai‘i Triennial 2022</a>.
+The work moves through routes similar to early colonial ships, via ruptured supply chains from Dharug Land in Sydney, Australia, where the plant was harvested and is equally invasive.
 It takes its name from Judith Wright’s *The Eucalypt and the National Character*, a poem that co-opts a native plant and likens it to the settler Australian identity.

 registration: |
   Complete this form for an opportunity to receive *With the toughest care, The most economical tenderness*, an experiment with postal systems in a time of shipping crises.